anshasiq/quotes/README.md

+# Lab-9
 # quotes

-The program reads a collection of quotes from a JSON file, allowing users to retrieve random quotes or search for quotes by a specific author.
+The program reads a collection of quotes from a Api , allowing users to retrieve random daily quotes .

+## classes
+1. Quote
+2. Quote_info

 ## Features

-**Random Quote:** If no author name is provided as an argument when running the program, the application will display a randomly selected quote along with its author's name.

-**Search by Author:** Users can provide an author's name as an argument when running the program.
-The application will then search through the quote collection and display all quotes attributed to the specified author.
+**daily Quote:** when you run the progrm it will fitch from an api a Quote and present it and save it in qw.json file

 ## How to use
-On every click on the run buttun a random different quote will appear with its author name
+On every click on the run button a random different quote will appear and add it to qw.json